 You can produce a list of standard questions to ask end-users when they contact the study team with a problem.
 These questions can be used when trying to help users by email or by telephone.
-For example, if they have a technical question the following information may be helpful:
+If, they have a technical question specific information may be helpful to you in solving the problem.
+Please see Appendix 1 for a list of useful questions to ask an end-user experiencing technical difficulties.